JAC Hunter PHEV vs Hyundai Kona Electric

 Feature Showdown

-The JAC Hunter PHEV features a 12.8-inch touchscreen, while the Hyundai Kona Electric gets a 12.3-inch display.
+The JAC Hunter PHEV features a 10.4-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai Kona Electric gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The JAC Hunter PHEV stands out with Apple CarPlay that you will not find on the Hyundai Kona Electric.
-The Hyundai Kona Electric counters with wireless Apple CarPlay/Android Auto, wireless charging and heated front seats.
+The Hyundai Kona Electric counters with wireless Apple CarPlay/Android Auto, wireless charging, heated front seats and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain